mlouis9/xs-interface/documentation/Manual/controldeck.rst

 	*	This card can be omitted.
 	*	Each ``template name`` can have a single or multiple ``universe name``.
-	* If multiple universes are provided for a specific template then multiple ooutput files will be created.
-Their naming will differe by the postfix name of the specific universe, e.g. ``output_u0``, ``output_u1`` and so on.
+	* If multiple universes are provided for a specific template then multiple ouutput files will be created.
+Their naming will differ by the postfix name of the specific universe, e.g. ``output_u0``, ``output_u1`` and so on.

 **Example**: